frameworklabs/SynchrosphereDemo/README.md

     }
 }
 ```
-You could also think of this as the definition of a net of communicating components with the output ports of the `QueryColor` and `QueryPeriod` componets connected to corresponding input ports of the `Blink` component:
+You could also think of this as the definition of a net of communicating components with the output ports of the `QueryColor` and `QueryPeriod` components connected to corresponding input ports of the `Blink` component:
 ```
 QueryColor >  ____
                   \____ > Blink